excalidraw/excalidraw/README.md

 Pull requests are welcome.
 For major changes, please open an [issue](https://github.com/excalidraw/excalidraw/issues) first to discuss what you would like to change.

+You can also discuss the app on our [Gitter channel](https://gitter.im/excalidraw/community).

 ## Excalidraw is built using these awesome tools

 - [React](https://reactjs.org/)